JoFlynn22/R_DataQualityReport/README.md

 <img width="567" alt="image" src="https://user-images.githubusercontent.com/98120331/227535470-ceb942e7-a891-46e1-8990-afa774faedea.png">

-*Not all libraries are needed for report, this is a code snippet from a HW in Inteligent Data Analytics*
+*Not all libraries are needed for report, this is a code snippet from a HW in Inteligent Data Analytics* *Non-numeric data is problematic and some parameters are commented out depending on the data set*